 The Government has established a District Mineral Foundation Trust in all districts of the State except Nilgiris for the welfare of the people in the areas affected due to mining activities.
 Each District Mineral Foundation Trust has their own District Mineral Foundation Trust fund accrued from the mandatory contributions paid by the mining/quarrying lessees while transporting minerals from the leasehold areas.

 Lessees are required to contribute 30% of the royalty/seigniorage fee additionally, for leases granted prior to 12.01.2015 and 10% additionally for leases granted subsequently, as per Tamilnadu District Mineral Foundation Rules, 2017.
 The fund is utilized for the implementation of the high Priority and other priority items as mentioned in the Pradhan Mantri Khanij Kshetra Kalyan Yojana (PMKKKY) for the welfare of the mine affected areas and people.
 Many projects have been implemented using the District Mineral Foundation Trust Fund in high priority areas viz. education, drinking water, health, sanitation, welfare of the aged and differently abled people, welfare of women and children, skill development, environment and pollution control and other priority areas viz. infrastructure, irrigation development and energy & watershed development.
-A total of 3290 projects have been taken up at a cost of Rs.1038.28 crore up to April 2025.
+A total of 3357 projects have been taken up at a cost of Rs.1056.75 crore up to August 2025.

 PMKKKY